Municipal Borough of Uxbridge: History

 Uxbridge was one of the first towns in England to adopt the Public Health Act 1848 in 1849 and form a local board of health.
-Under the Local Government Act 1894 the local board's district was replaced by an urban district.
-Uxbridge Urban District Council held its meetings in the Second Court of the Uxbridge Courthouse.
-In 1955 the urban district council successfully petitioned for a charter of incorporation and became a municipal borough.
+Under the Local Government Act 1894 the local board district was replaced by an urban district.

+Until 1927 the council met in a council chamber on the upper floor of Uxbridge Market House on the High Street, which had been built in 1788, and had its offices at various locations in the town.
+In 1927 the council moved to a converted house called Southfields at 265 High Street, which served as both its offices and meeting place.

 The district initially consisted of the parishes of Uxbridge and Hillingdon West.
 In 1929 it was enlarged by gaining from Uxbridge Rural District the parishes of Cowley, Harefield, Hillingdon East and Ickenham.
 The parishes were abolished in 1938 in order to create an enlarged Uxbridge parish covering the same area as the district.

-In 1955 it was incorporated as a borough.
+In 1955 the urban district council successfully petitioned for a charter of incorporation and became a municipal borough.

 In 1965 the borough was abolished and its former area transferred to Greater London and used to form part of the London Borough of Hillingdon.
+The council's former headquarters at Southfields was subsequently demolished and Hillingdon Civic Centre built on the site.